Sommie2000/EMPLOYEE-SURVEY-RESPONSE-ANALYSIS/README.md

 ### KEY SKILLS APPLIED
 -	Data Cleaning and Transformation
-  > I transform the data in power query, then I removed duplicate values, I removed empty values and I also replace a question “This year, I have the opportunities to learn & grow” to “This year, I have the opportunities to learn and grow”
+  > I transform the data in power query, then I removed duplicate and empty values and I also replace a question “This year, I have the opportunities to learn & grow” to “This year, I have the opportunities to learn and grow”
 -	Survey Analytics
 -	KPI Design
 -	Data Storytelling